pmahnke/stmgrts/_posts/2005/2005-12-07-letters_to_amer_3.md

 We had our first dinner party in Great Britain last weekend, which led me to think about the food and cooking in Great Britain.
 Although the party went very well, I did discover another ingredient that is different in Britain -- yeast.

 In preparation for the party, I used my handy dandy bread maker to make French bread dough.
 After rising, it looked more like a long, mushy American \[washing\] sponge, which, by the way, is very different from any non-absorbent long, thin sponge you can get in the grocery store here.
 For try \# 2, I made the dough by hand.
-It might have worked if we hadn’t decided that the boys were fed up with being kept inside by rainy weather and decided to venture out right when the bread should have gone into the oven.
+It might have worked if we hadn't decided that the boys were fed up with being kept inside by rainy weather and decided to venture out right when the bread should have gone into the oven.
 After cooking, it resembled a slightly oversized brick.
 Luckily, we had made a contingency plan and bought a terrific loaf of bread from the local bakery while we were out.

 These attempts followed my earlier discovery that granulated sugar in Britain is not used for baking because the granules are bigger.
 I made some very gritty chocolate chip cookies during my first month here.
 The list of things that are different is pretty long, but we are adjusting.
 Surprisingly enough, Nico is eating like a horse and growing like a weed.
 (Does this make you picture a horse eating weeds, or what?)
 He has outgrown most of his trousers.
-Don’t make the mistake of calling trousers pants, otherwise you might embarrass yourself.
+Don't make the mistake of calling trousers pants, otherwise you might embarrass yourself.
 You would be talking about underwear.
 I have made this blunder several times, to the dismay of my children.

 Anyway, the dinner party was very successful.
 Because of a last minute addition of another family of 5 from down the street, the menu changed a bit at the last minute.
 For the kids, we served hot dogs and chips (French fries in America) out of the freezer.
 The adults had pasta I fagioli, an Italian soup that includes a pasta called ditalini.
 To find the ditalini pasta, I went to the coffee shop around the corner which doubles as an Italian market.
 When I asked for ditalini, the woman behind the counter gave me a strange look.
 I figured out why later.
 I looked ditalini up on the internet and discovered that it not only brings up a description of the pasta, but also provides many Italian x-rated web sites to choose from.
 I think ditalini might be an Italian nickname for a male body part.
 Oops!